LTVolt/Java-ELT-ExpenseTrackerApp/README.md

 # Java-ELT-ExpenseTrackerApp

-Major project using Java, this time combining the backend with a frontend for a full-stack approach.
+Project using Java, this time combining the backend with a frontend for a full-stack approach.

 Documents on how to use both the backend and the frontend will be on each respective folders, while this one will serve as documentation.